snabbdom/snabbdom/README.md

 #### The `destroy` hook

-This hook is invoked whenever an element removed from the DOM or from the child to an element that is being removed.
+This hook is invoked on a virtual node when its DOM element is removed from the DOM or if its parent is being removed from the DOM.

 To see the difference between this hook and the `remove` hook, consider an example.